#336 5 Scientifically Proven Reasons Why AFib Ablations Are Better than Drugs

 Take-Home Message

 For those suffering from atrial fibrillation that doesn’t quickly go away with weight loss and other lifestyle changes, it is time to see a cardiac electrophysiologist (cardiologist specializing in AFib) to discuss the role of medications or catheter ablation.
-If you would like to meet with me, or one of my colleagues, in Salt Lake City please call my team at 801-266-3418 to set up an in-person appointment (sorry, telemedicine visits are not available for initial consultations).
+If you would like to meet with me, or one of my colleagues, in Salt Lake City please call my team to set up an appointment.

 Did you like the photo attached to this article?
 I took it yesterday on my run over a mountain range to Desolation Lake which is located between Salt Lake City and Park City, Utah.